akokai/commongroups-archived/docs/install.rst

 ~~~~~~~~~~~~~~~~~~~~~

 ``camelid`` requires Python 3.5 and a number of Python packages, notably
-`rdkit <http://rdkit.org/>`_.
-It also requires an installation of PostgreSQL
+`RDKit`_.
+It also requires an installation of PostgreSQL with the RDKit
-with the RDKit database cartridge.
+database extension.

 The recommended way to install most dependencies is with the `Anaconda`_
 Python distribution, or the light-weight `Miniconda`_ distribution.
 Most